Directory

 Guest artists

-The Department of Fine and Performing Arts coordinates numerous guest artist presentations throughout the year, including choral ensembles, jazz musicians, studio artists, comedians, one-person shows, workshops, and many other outstanding shows and networking opportunities.
-Many of these guest artists also utilize Theatre Northwest’s technical theatre group, often in paid positions, for everything from sound and lighting to props to makeup to scenic work.
+The School of Fine and Performing Arts coordinates numerous guest artist presentations throughout the year, including choral ensembles, jazz musicians, studio artists, comedians, one-person shows, workshops, and other outstanding shows and networking opportunities.
+Many guest artists also use Theatre Northwest’s technical theatre group, often in paid positions, for everything from sound and lighting to props to makeup to scenic work.

 Guest artists